Aurametrix/Flash/README.md

 25. Copy and paste to fill in lines across the railway tracks To avoid dragging the lines from the center of the picture, "Paste in palce"- Ctrl-shift-V vx Ctrl-V You can select copy and paste multiple lines by pressing the shift key while selecting

+To align:
+26. Select all the smaller slanting lines (pressing the Shift key) Modify > Align > Distribute Widths